-If you want more guidance during this 10-day plan, we highly recommend our PrepScholar program.
-We will go through the process of identifying your weaknesses for you, giving you more time to focus on filling content gaps and improving your score.
+For step-by-step guidance, we highly recommend our PrepScholar ACT program.
+We go through the process of identifying your weaknesses for you, giving you more time to focus on filling in content gaps and improving your score.

-If you’re going it alone, or just want more tools, though, here's what we recommend for your ACT prep:
+If you’re going at it alone or just want more tools, though, here's what we recommend for your ACT prep:

 Use our guide to the best ACT prep books on the market as a starting point for building your ACT prep book arsenal.
 These prep books contain practice problems, tests, and the content information you'll need to fix your weaknesses and get a 32 on the ACT.

-Definitely start by getting The Official ACT Prep Guide and the Black Book, plus subject-specific books if your performance on your practice test shows weaknesses in those areas.
-For example, we'd recommend that Student C from our example above get books specifically for Math and Science.
+Definitely start by getting The Official ACT Prep Guide and the Black Book, plus subject-specific books if your performance on your practice test shows weaknesses in certain areas.
+For example, we'd recommend Student C from our example above get books specifically for Math and Science.

-Using non-mechanical pencils and erasers instead of pens on the test will get you into the right mindset for the test.
-If you're doing the ACT essay, writing with a non-mechanical pencil is even more important because you need to get used to writing in pencil for long stretches, rather than just for bubbling-in answer purposes.
+Using non-mechanical pencils and erasers instead of pens on the test will get you into the right mindset for the test as well.
+If you're doing the ACT Essay, writing with a non-mechanical pencil is even more important because you need to get used to writing in pencil for long stretches rather than just for bubbling in answer choices.

-Finally, we've consolidated all of our writing on the ACT subsections into ultimate ACT prep guides.
+Finally, we've consolidated all of our writing on the ACT sections into ultimate prep guides.
 Whether you want general tips or specific strategies, these guides have them all.
-Learn the principles and get the tools you'll need to propel your composite score to a 32 with our complete study guides to ACT English, ACT Math, ACT Reading, and ACT Science.
-If you're planning on taking the ACT with Writing, be sure to also check out our ultimate guide to the ACT essay.
+Learn the principles and get the tools you need to propel your composite score to a 32 with our complete study guides to ACT English, ACT Math, ACT Reading, and ACT Science.
+If you plan to take the ACT with Writing, be sure to also check out our ultimate guide to the ACT Essay.

-Before we go over our 10-day plan, here are some of our best tips for how to get the most out of your ACT prep, so you can make the biggest improvements in the least amount of time.
+Before we go over our 10-day plan, here are some of our best tips for getting the most out of your ACT prep.
+Follow these to help you get the biggest score improvements in the least amount of time.

 #1: Always Guess

-There is no guessing penalty on the ACT, so even if you’re at the end of a section and have two questions left you can’t answer, it's best to just fill in random answers.
-You have a 25% chance of being right – take the shot!
+There's no guessing penalty on the ACT, so even if you’re at the end of a section and have two questions left you can’t answer, it's best to just fill in random answers.
+You have a 20-25% chance of getting a question right, so take the shot!

-Eliminating wrong answers is a good way to approach tough questions, and will also increase your odds if you encounter a question you are not sure of and end up guessing on.
-Even though the right answer isn’t always obvious, it’s easy to spot at least one or two wrong answers, raising your odds to getting a question right to 33% or 50%.
+Eliminating wrong answers is a good way to approach tough questions, and will increase your odds of getting points if you encounter a question you're not sure about and end up guessing on.
+Even though the right answer isn’t always obvious, it’s usually easy to spot at least one or two wrong answers, raising your odds of getting a question right to 33% or even 50%.

 #3: Don’t Get Stuck on Hard Questions

-A great strategy is to mark difficult questions and come back.
-Timing is key on the ACT, since you have less than a minute for each question.
-If you waste 5 minutes on a hard question, you are losing the opportunity to work on 5 more questions, which can seriously tank your score.
-See our guide on ACT length for more on pacing.
+A great strategy is to mark difficult questions and come back to them later.
+Timing is key on the ACT as you have less than a minute per question.
+This means that if you waste five minutes on a hard question, you are losing the opportunity to work on five more questions, which can seriously tank your score.
+See our guide on ACT length for more tips on pacing yourself.

 #4: Mark Questions You're Unsure About

 When correcting your answers to ACT practice questions, don't go over the answer explanations too quickly.
-You need to figure out why you got the answer wrong and how you can prevent that mistake the next time.
-Just drilling practice questions without finding your true weaknesses won’t help you improve.
+You need to figure out why you got an answer wrong as well as how you can keep yourself from making this mistake again.
+Just drilling practice questions without understanding your true weaknesses won’t help you improve your score.

 We suggest taking notes on your mistakes in a notebook.
 This will help you keep track of your content weaknesses and guide your studying.